open-telemetry/opentelemetry.io/content/en/blog/2023/otel-arrow/index.md

 author: >-
   [Laurent Quérel](https://github.com/lquerel) (F5),
   [Joshua MacDonald](https://github.com/jmacd) (ServiceNow)
-draft: true # TODO: remove this line once your post is ready to be published
-# canonical_url: http://somewhere.else/ # TODO: if this blog post has been posted somewhere else already, uncomment & provide the canonical URL here.
-body_class: otel-with-contributions-from # TODO: remove this line if there are no secondary contributing authors
 ---

 We are thrilled to unveil the OTel Arrow Protocol and to announce the release of